Skip to content

 » READ MORE: Philly is in peril of an unprecedented double sweep after the Flyers fall to the Hurricanes

-Despite all the changes and a resilient, hard-fought effort, the Flyers lost 3-2 in overtime to the Carolina Hurricanes.
+Despite the changes and a resilient, hard-fought effort, the Flyers lost 3-2 in overtime to the Carolina Hurricanes.
 They were eliminated from the postseason via a sweep in the Eastern Conference’s second round by Carolina, which became just the fifth team in NHL history to start a postseason 8-0.

-The goalie slammed his stick on the post in frustration, but the faithful did not allow their hometown squad to dwell on the loss long as they gave them a standing ovation and chanted “Let’s Go Flyers.”
-They chanted as the team consoled each other on one end while the Hurricanes celebrated on the other.
-They chanted during the handshake line, and they did it some more when the Flyers went to center ice, raised their sticks, and clapped in appreciation for the fans.
+The Flyers goalie slammed his stick on the post in frustration, but the faithful did not allow their hometown squad to dwell on the loss long as they gave them a standing ovation and chanted “Let’s Go Flyers.”

 But the biggest point of emphasis wasn’t that they had taken the lead; it was who scored because, if the Flyers wanted to get back into the series, they needed Tyson Foerster to get going.
-He did so with a snipe 7 minutes, 50 seconds into the game. notching his first career playoff goal and point in the process.
+He did so with a snipe 7 minutes, 50 seconds into the game, notching his first career playoff goal and point in the process.

 The play started with Carl Grundström laying a hit on Blake in the neutral zone, causing him to cough up the puck to Travis Sanheim.
 The defenseman rotated the puck across to Cam York, who banked it off the boards to Porter Martone.
 The 19-year-old caught it, smartly gained the blue line, and fed Trevor Zegras, who was flying past him and Carolina defenseman Jalen Chatfield.

 With his footwork, Zegras was able to create space by curling towards the boards and buying time before hitting Foerster with a saucer pass over the stick of Logan Stankoven, who was turned around.
-Known for his shot, Foerster zinged it past Frederik Andersen as Martone went to the net.
+Known for his shot, Foerster zinged it past Hurricanes goalie Frederik Andersen as Martone went to the net.

+In the second period, the Hurricanes tied the game and temporarily took the lead 28 seconds later.
 Off a face-off deep in the Flyers’ end, Hall won it against Christian Dvorak, sending it to the wall.
 He tracked it down himself, passing it back to his defenseman, K’Andre Miller, who shoved it deeper into the zone.

-The puck bounced around and ended up on the stick of Blake, who curled up the boards before curling toward them again for a shot on goal that squeaked through.
+The puck ended up on the stick of Blake, who curled up the boards before curling toward them again for a shot on goal that squeaked through.
 At the time of Blake’s shot, which came from just above the half-wall, it looked like Vladař was double-screened with Nick Seeler on Blake, and Dvorak and Hall cutting through his line of sight.

-Not long after, Mark Jankowski poked the puck away from Jett Luchanko, making his playoff debut after Brantford of the Ontario Hockey League was eliminated from their playoffs on Monday.
-The Hurricanes broke out, and eventually Jankowski beat Vladař from above the slot; however, coach Rick Tocchet and his video staff — they were 6-1 entering the night —opted to challenge it.
+The Hurricanes broke out, and eventually Jankowski beat Vladař from above the slot; however, Tocchet and his video staff — they were 6-1 entering the night — opted to challenge it.
 And the NHL’s situation room confirmed that Hurricanes forward William Carrier, who had backed up into Vladař, impaired his ability to play his position in the crease.

-And the hockey gods did what they do best — taketh and giveth.
+Then hockey gods did what they do best — taketh and giveth.

 Once again, the Hurricanes broke out, with it turning into a three-on-two as Alex Bump got stuck flat-footed high in the Hurricanes’ end.
 He ended up losing his guy, Stankoven, who tapped the puck in backdoor off a beautiful cross-crease pass by Hall that snuck past three players.